 Key sustainability sourcing notes for Chinook salmon based on combining landings data from 2012-2015 and the most recent 2011 (Alaska) and 2016 (British Columbia, U.S. West Coast) Seafood Watch assessments and 2015 MSC certification (Alaska):

-~20% of global Chinook salmon landings are MSC-certified (~90% of Alaska landings)
+~~20% of global Chinook salmon landings are MSC-certified (from Alaska)

 ~60% of global Chinook salmon landings meet a Seafood Watch "Good Alternative (yellow)" rating (~98% of British Columbia landings and ~15% of U.S. West Coast landings)